3. Credit for prior learning

 3.2 Prior learning assessment and recognition (PLAR) exemptions

-Prior learning assessment and recognition (PLAR) is an academic credit option if you have significant learning/life experience that may be equivalent to a credit course in your Georgian program.
+Prior learning assessment and recognition (PLAR) is an academic credit option if you have significant work, learning, and/or life experience that may be equivalent to a credit course in your Georgian program.
 It involves the assessment and evaluation of acquired relevant knowledge and skills that match at least 80 per cent of the learning outcomes of a Georgian College course.
 PLAR assessments will vary depending on the program.

 You may have gained college-level knowledge and skills through learning or life experiences such as: